 - other factors agreed to by the Board of Directors

-The Foundation prefers to work with donors to develop agreements with respect to the name, nature and use of their gifts at the time a gift is made.
+Fund Agreements: The Foundation works with donors to develop agreements with respect to the name, nature, limits and use of their gifts at the time a gift is made.
+Fund agreements specify the type of fund created (permanent endowment, flow through fund or non-permanent endowment).
 Fund agreements will clearly identify that it is the responsibility of the Board of Directors to approve all disbursements of net income from endowed funds.
 These agreements will be developed where the donor is giving specific recommendations to the foundation as to the distribution of the earnings generated by their gift.
-All fund agreements requiring execution by the Foundation shall first be reviewed and approved as to form and content by the Foundation's legal counsel.
+All fund agreements requiring execution by the Foundation shall first be reviewed and approved as to form and content by the Foundation’s legal counsel.
 Where substantially the same agreement is used repeatedly, only the template needs to be approved.
 All fund agreements must be reviewed and approved by the Board of Directors.

 Charitable Tax Receipt: The Foundation shall issue a charitable tax receipt within 30 days of receipt of the gift.
-For gifts of shares, a tax receipt shall be issued for the closing price on the day the Foundation's broker receives the shares, assuming liquidity.
+For gifts of shares, a tax receipt shall be issued for the earlier of either the trading price or the closing price on the day the Foundation’s broker receives the shares, assuming liquidity.

 Benefit to Donor: The legal nature of a charitable gift is that a donor cannot expect or receive financial benefits or opportunities to flow from the gift.